hyperledger-labs/fabric-ansible-collection/docs/source/tasks/update-channel-parameters.rst

 Updating channel parameters
 ===========================

 Hyperledger Fabric allows each channel to be configured with specific BatchSize parameters and a BatchTimeout for blocks.
-This playbook example shows how an Architect or Chaincode Developer could to set these values for a particular application channel on IBM Support for Hyperledger Fabric software.
+This playbook example shows how an Architect or Chaincode Developer could to set these values for a particular application channel on a Hyperledger Fabric network.

 The details and implications of setting the parameters is covered in the Hyperledger Fabric documentation set.